marcostolosa/OmegaPSToolkit/CHANGLOG.md

 >
 >
 > # **OPSTconsole CLI** ```BETA```
-> * v0.0.0.9 | (2022-04-05 | 1:33  PM)       Make the base of OPSTConsole CLI with a loop for interactiv shell like CMD or Powershell
+> * v0.0.0.9 | (2022-04-05 | 1:33  PM)       Make the base of OPSTConsole CLI with a loop for interactive shell like CMD or Powershell
 > * v0.0.0.4 | (2022-03-10 | 10:35 AM)       Create a CLI version of OPSTConsole directly include into it
 >
 > # **OPSTConsole**